Eleonore Staimer

-Eleonore Staimer (born Eleanore Pieck: 14 April 1906 - 7 November 1998) was a German Communist Party activist and official.
+Eleonore Staimer (née Pieck: 14 April 1906 – 7 November 1998) was a German Communist Party activist and official.
 After 1945 she undertook work for the KPD and SED Party, later becoming an East German diplomat.
 She served as her country's first Ambassador to Yugoslavia between 1966 and 1969.

-She was Wilhem Pieck's youngest daughter.
+She was Wilhelm Pieck's youngest daughter.

 Life

 Family provenance

 Eleonore "Lore" Staimer, the youngest of her parents' three recorded children, was born in Bremen, one of Germany's largest port cities, at a time of accelerating social and political change, driven by rapid industrial and commercial expansion.
 Wilhelm Pieck, her father, was an active trades unionist and an instinctively adept political strategist.
 He was a carpenter by training and profession, but the year before Eleonore's birth he had taken a full-time position as party secretary with the by now increasingly mainstream Social Democratic Party (SPD).
 Her mother, born Christine Häfker, had been a garments worker at the time of her marriage, and also at some point worked as a "home worker" for a Bremen cigarette factory: Christine Häfker appears to have grown up in a relatively unpoliticised household.